vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

     --id <i>vch_id</i>
     --registry-ca <i>path_to_new_ca_cert_for_existing_registry</i></pre>

 If you are adding registry certificates to a VCH that already has one or more registry certificates, you must also specify each existing registry certificate in a separate instance of `--registry-ca`.
+This is because the `--registry-ca` option replaces certificates instead of just adding them.
 This example passes the CA certificate for a new registry to a VCH and specifies the existing certificate for a registry that this VCH already uses.

 <pre>$ vic-machine-<i>operating_system</i> configure
     --target <i>vcenter_server_address</i>